 The iterative process of coupling the physical and mental behavior enables agents to improve their plans and generate plausible alternatives.
-Once the outcome is stable and the demand is relaxed, and assuming that the travel alternatives form valid choice sets, the system state is in an approximate stochastic user equilibrium [11].
+After disabling the mutation (see step 4) for the final iterations, the agents choose among their plans with respect to a multinomial logit model.
+The system's inherent randomness determines which plan is individually chosen and as a consequence how the traffic behavior changes from iteration to iteration.
+Once the demand is relaxed, meaning the average utility of executed plans remains stable over several iterations, and assuming that the travel alternatives form valid choice sets, the system state is in an approximate stochastic user equilibrium (Nagel and Flötteröd, 2012).